fricciardi/datetime2/docs/index.rst

    - ``time_to_utc`` is an object that has a ``time_to_utc`` method.
 This method is called and its value is stored in the ``to_utc`` read-only attribute.
-The object itself is stored in the ``to_utc_obj`` attribute for further reference.
-Note that the value is read only once.
-This mechanism is such that e.g. a time zone object can be stored with the :class:`Time` instance.
+The object itself is stored in the ``to_utc_obj`` attribute for further reference, in order to save it for further reference.
+It is expected that subsequent calls to the method always return the same value.

    In any case, the resulting value for ``day_frac`` must be equal or greater than 0 and less than 1.
 The resulting value for ``to_utc`` must be greater